Kyle O'Reilly: The Undisputed Era (2017–2021)

-Championship pursuits (2020–2021)

 On the September 16 episode of NXT, O'Reilly saved Jake Atlas from a beatdown at the hands of Tommaso Ciampa, thus turning face in the process.
 The following week on NXT, O'Reilly defeated Bronson Reed, Cameron Grimes, Kushida, and Timothy Thatcher in the first-ever Gauntlet Eliminator match to challenge for his first singles title in the promotion, becoming number one contender for the NXT Championship at NXT TakeOver 31 against Finn Bálor.
 At the event, O'Reilly was unsuccessful in winning the title.
 After the event, O'Reilly and the rest of The Undisputed Era would begin to feud with The Kings of NXT (Pat McAfee, Pete Dunne, Danny Burch, and Oney Lorcan).
 NXT General Manager William Regal would announce that Undisputed Era would face The Kings of NXT in a WarGames match at NXT TakeOver: WarGames.
 At the event, Undisputed Era would defeat The Kings of NXT.
 On the December 16 episode of NXT, O'Reilly defeated Dunne to become the number one contender to the NXT Championship at NXT: New Year's Evil.
 On January 6, 2021, at NXT New Year's Evil, he was unsuccessful once again.

 At NXT TakeOver: Vengeance Day, The Undisputed Era aided Finn Bálor to fend off Pete Dunne, Danny Burch, and Oney Lorcan.
 They then posed in the ring, however, Cole attacked Bálor.
 When O'Reilly protested against Cole attacking Bálor, Cole then hit the superkick to O'Reilly, thus signalling the end of The Undisputed Era.

+Final storylines (2021)

 On the following episode of NXT, Cole once again attacked O'Reilly during the six-man tag team match.
 Cole then hit O'Reilly with a brainbuster on the steel steps, causing O'Reilly to get stretchered out of ringside.
 The kayfabe injury led to fans speculating that O'Reilly had suffered a seizure.
 A lot of fans and wrestlers showed their support and concern for O'Reilly via social media.
 It was later revealed that day that O'Reilly never suffered a seizure.
 O'Reilly returned on the March 11 episode and attacked Cole during the NXT Championship match between Cole and Bálor.
 On the March 24 episode of NXT, O'Reilly and Cole would sign a contract to make their unsanctioned match at NXT TakeOver: Stand & Deliver official.
 At the event, O'Reilly would defeat Cole.